-Gynaecologist and Fertility Specialist Associate Professor Louise Hull has been helping couples achieve their dreams of starting a family for more than twenty years.
+Gynaecologist and Fertility Specialist Professor Louise Hull has been helping couples achieve their dreams of starting a family for more than twenty years.

 With a determination to seek out and utilise the best fertility treatments available today, Louise has a passion for what she does and qualified gynaecologist (MB ChB (Otago), FRANZCOG) with the top specialist qualification in fertility (CREI).

 Associate Professor Hull embarked upon a career in reproductive medicine due to her natural curiosity for genetics and reproduction on the farm, as well as her gratitude for her own large, close family.